-As a rough estimate, and with advanced planning, you can expect a roundtrip flight between Aswan and Abu Simbel to cost $325 per person.
+As a rough estimate, and with advanced planning, you can expect a roundtrip flight between Aswan and Abu Simbel to cost $150 to 325 per person.
 Check the Egypt Air website for current pricing based on your travel dates.

 By Land from Aswan